Hunter Davies: Writing career

 After he left university, Davies worked as a journalist, and in 1965 he wrote the novel Here We Go Round the Mulberry Bush, which was made into a film of the same name in 1967.
 He raised the idea of a biography of the Beatles with Paul McCartney when he met him to discuss the possibility of providing the theme song for the film.
 McCartney liked the idea of the book because inaccurate information had been published about the group but he advised him to obtain the approval of Brian Epstein.
 Epstein agreed to the proposal and the resulting authorised biography, The Beatles, was published in 1968.
 John Lennon mentioned in his 1970 Rolling Stone interview that he considered the book "bullshit", though Lennon at the time was vigorously debunking the Beatles' myth and anyone who had helped to create it.

 In 1972, Davies wrote a book about football, The Glory Game, a behind-the-scenes portrait of Tottenham Hotspur.
 Davies also wrote a column for Punch about his daily life, called "Father's Day", presenting himself as a harried paterfamilias.
 In 1974, he was sent by The Sunday Times to look at a comprehensive school in action.
 He wrote three articles and then stayed on at the school – Creighton School in Muswell Hill, north London, now part of Fortismere School – to watch and study through a year in its life.
 The result was a book, the Creighton Report, published in 1976.

-Davies has also written a biography of the fell walker Alfred Wainwright, and many works about the topography and history of the Lake District.
+He has also written a biography of the fell walker Alfred Wainwright, and many works about the topography and history of the Lake District.

-In children's literature, he has written the Ossie, Flossie Teacake and Snotty Bumstead series of novels.
+In children's literature, Davies has written the Ossie, Flossie Teacake and Snotty Bumstead series of novels.

 As a ghostwriter, he has worked on the autobiographies of footballers Wayne Rooney, Paul Gascoigne and Dwight Yorke.
 The Rooney biography led to a successful libel action in 2008 by David Moyes, the manager of his former club, Everton.
-He has also ghostwritten politician John Prescott's 2008 autobiography, Prezza, My Story: Pulling no Punches.
+Davies has also ghostwritten politician John Prescott's 2008 autobiography, Prezza, My Story: Pulling no Punches.

-He writes a football column for the New Statesman.
+Davies writes a football column for the New Statesman.
 A compilation of these articles was released as a book, The Fan, in 2005 by Pomona Press.
 Davies writes "Confessions of a Collector" in The Guardian's Weekend colour magazine.
 He has written a book about his collections with the same title.

 During the Beatles sessions for the Let It Be album, the Beatles recorded a song called "There You Go Eddie" about Hunter Davies that appears on bootlegs.
 It was not officially released.

 Davies was appointed Officer of the Order of the British Empire (OBE) in the 2014 Birthday Honours for services to literature.